Strings in JPQL and Criteria Queries

 • LENGTH('China') is evaluated to 5.

-The LOCATE(str, substr [, start]) function searches a substring and returns its position.
+The LOCATE(str, substr [, start]) function searches for a substring in a string and returns the substring's starting position.

 For example: